intel/FdtBusPkg/README.md

 configuration using a Device Tree.
 Such a device tree is typically either passed to UEFI by higher-privileged firmware.

+> [!NOTE]
-This is a staging branch created as part of the ongoing [RISE](https://riseproject.dev/) collaboration.
-The net goal is to upstream this code to Tiano.
+> This is a staging branch created as part of the ongoing
+> [RISE](https://riseproject.dev/) collaboration.
+The net goal is to
+> upstream to TianoCore edk2 and the UEFI Specification.

 Advantages:
 - Allows UEFI developers to fully embrace modularity and code reuse.